thednp/kute.js/README.md

 # What else it does
 * computes option values properly according to their measurement unit (px,%,deg,etc)
+* properly handles IE10+ 3D transforms when elements have a perspective
 * it converts RGBA & HEX colors to RGB and tweens the inner values, then ALWAYS updates color via HEX
 * properly replaces top, centered or any other background position with proper value to be able to tween
 * for most supported properties it reads the current element property values as initial values (via currentStyle || getComputedStyle)